EXPLORING THE GREAT WORLD RELIGIONS

 Class will be taught via ZOOM.
 Instructor will email you meeting ID prior to class.
 NOTE: Bring writing utensils, paper and an open mind!

 THIS COURSE IS NOW CLOSED.
-SPRING SESSION REGISTRATION OPENS MARCH 28TH.
+FALL SESSION REGISTRATION OPENS AUGUST 22ND.
 COME BACK AND SEE US!

 Class will be taught via ZOOM.
 Instructor will email you the meeting code before class.